lsainzvillalba/lsainzvillalba.github.io/_publications/cerebrovenous_hypertension.md

 title: "Cerebro-venous hypertension in infants"
 collection: publications
 permalink: /publication/cerebrovenous_hypertension
-excerpt: 'Review of cases of Cerebro-venous hypertension in infants”'
+excerpt: 'Review of cases of Cerebro-venous hypertension in infants'
 date: Nov 2018
 venue: 'Childs Nervous System'
 paperurl: 'https://link.springer.com/article/10.1007/s00381-018-4007-3'
 citation: 'Sainz, L. V., Zipfel, J., Kerscher, S. R., Weichselbaum, A., Bevot, A., & Schuhmann, M. U. (2019).
-Cerebro-venous hypertension: a frequent cause of so-called “external hydrocephalus” in infants.
+Cerebro-venous hypertension: a frequent cause of so-called external hydrocephalus in infants.
 Child's Nervous System, 35, 251-256.'
 ---
 External hydrocephalus (eHC) is commonly defined as a subtype of infant “hydrocephalus” consisting of macrocepahly associated with enlarged subarachnoid space and no or mild ventriculomegaly.
 This status is thought to be related to